 - The Department of the Prime Minister and Cabinet

-Australian Federal Police (AFP) investigates Commonwealth crimes including the offences of slavery, sexual servitude and trafficking.
+Australian Federal Police (AFP) investigates Commonwealth crimes including the offences of slavery, servitude, forced marriage, forced labour and trafficking.
 Anti-Slavery Australia works closely with AFP’s specialist Human Trafficking Team (HTT) in identifying and supporting victims of human trafficking and slavery in Australia.
 The AFP is a leader in the Asia-Pacific region, providing training to other nations’ policing services in relation to the investigation of human trafficking offences.

 Australian Human Rights Commission (AHRC) is Australia’s independent national human rights institution, a statutory body responsible for infringements under anti-discrimination legislation and for advocacy in relation to human rights and discrimination issues.
 The AHRC and Anti-Slavery Australia have collaborated on a number of initiatives, including the development of Guidelines for NGOs working with trafficked people .
 The AHRC intervened in the Wei Tang case, providing submissions in relation to how Australia’s slavery provisions should be interpreted in light of the country’s international human rights obligations.